Fascial Manipulation®Stecco Method - Podiatry.

 - UK podiatrists must have either a BSc in Podiatry or diploma and 12 months* post qualification experience/education. (*There is discretion in this.
 That is, an attendee who works in a context where a podiatrist, experienced in FM, can monitor/mentor them.
 Please contact Info@infigoeducation.co.uk to discuss it).

-- None RCOP attendees will not be covered by RCOP insurance for the skills taught in the course.
-You need to ensure either your own, or professional body, insurance will provide cover if attending.
+- None RCOP attendees are welcome but will not be covered by RCOP insurance for the skills taught in the course.
+You need to ensure your professional body insurance will provide cover if attending.

 Dates and Costs for 2027